 As ancient Rome’s spending exceeded revenues, it debased its currency by diminishing the amounts of precious metals in coinage.
 America has amassed debt at a record pace as government spending has exceeded revenues for decades.
 Silver and gold were removed from circulating U.S. coinage decades ago (although some is still minted and sold for numismatic purposes).
 And just as ancient Rome experienced inflation, so has America.
-What cost $1 in America’s currency in the year 2000 has already inflated to $1.35 in 2013 according to the US Inflation Calculator website.
-Compared to a 1980 dollar, it would cost $2.83 today.
-A 1950 dollar is equal to $9.67 today.

 Those who managed Imperial Rome became more and more corrupt over time.
 Wealth was increasingly amassed by the few who ruled.
 The working class also soured as it was forced to support the government, as well as those “on the dole”—too few producers supporting too many idle bodies.
-Comparisons can readily be made to our modern welfare state and the marked increase in the number of Americans receiving food, cash and medical assistance—paid for by those who work and pay their taxes.
+Comparisons can readily be made to our modern welfare state and the marked increase in the number of Americans receiving food, cash, and medical assistance—paid for by those who work and pay their taxes.

 Many are familiar with the term “bread and circuses” coined by Juvenal the satirist.
-Circuses dotted the map of the Roman Empire from Egypt and Jordan, to Spain and England; compare to our modern day appetite for leisure, entertainment and distraction through video games, movies, television, sports and seemingly unending sources of amusement.
+Circuses dotted the map of the Roman Empire from Egypt and Jordan, to Spain and England; compare to our modern-day appetite for leisure, entertainment, and distraction through video games, movies, television, sports, and seemingly unending sources of amusement.

-The early Roman republic was successful but slowly disintegrated.
+The early Roman Republic was successful but slowly disintegrated.
 The public morality of the populace and political leaders decayed as sexual immorality and divorce increased, and the family unit, long understood to be the building block of a stable society, was destroyed.
 Similarly, the early American republic was successful, but today we watch our nation’s decline, easily making odious comparisons to the Roman decline as we read the scandalous news headlines.